Mirror (Ado song)

-"Mirror" is a song recorded by Japanese singer Ado from her second studio album Zanmu (2024).
+"Mirror" (stylized in all caps) is a song recorded by Japanese singer Ado from her second studio album, Zanmu (2024).
 It was released on May 31, 2024, through Virgin Music.
 The song was written and produced by Natori.

 Composition

 "Mirror" has been described as a groovy dance number led by a funky bassline.

 Music video

 The music video was released on YouTube on May 31, 2024, directed by KZM.
 The video features animated characters dancing, reflecting the song's themes of self-reflection and connection.